 |Wonder Boy: The Dragon's Trap||Apr 18, 2017||Action, Adventure, Platformer|

 |World of Goo||Mar 16, 2017||Puzzles, Strategy, Simulation, Multiplayer|

 Nintendo Switch hardware

-The Nintendo Switch will come with the Switch tablet, a dock with HDMI output and two Joy-Con controllers.
-Here's everything we know about Nintendo's hardware.
+The Nintendo Switch comes with the Switch tablet, a dock with HDMI output and two Joy-Con controllers.
+Here's everything you need to know about Nintendo's hardware.

 Nintendo Switch Price

 For a more detailed breakdown on how much the Nintendo Switch costs around the world, check our Switch price comparison.
 Otherwise, the Switch is sold in two different SKUs at the same price.

 |Nintendo Switch Console Grey||$469.95|

 |Nintendo Switch Console Blue and Red Neon||$469.95|